wpatrik14/home-assistant-aquarea/README.md

 This integration is currently in beta.
 Please report any issues you find and any feedback you may have.
 Thanks!

-## ⚠️ As of March 18th, 2024 Panasonic changed the way to log into Aquarea Smart Cloud and the Integration is in a broken state
+## ⚠️ As of March 18th, 2024 Panasonic changed the way to log into Aquarea Smart Cloud
+* Changes has been merged and released with version > 0.7.0 thanks to priceless [bimusiek](https://github.com/bimusiek) help.
+* Please report any issue regarding the new auth changes in the pinned issue: https://github.com/cjaliaga/home-assistant-aquarea/issues/105
-* The investigation is being peformed in the [aioaquarea](https://github.com/cjaliaga/aioaquarea) repository: https://github.com/cjaliaga/aioaquarea/issues/44
+* The investigation was peformed in the [aioaquarea](https://github.com/cjaliaga/aioaquarea) repository: https://github.com/cjaliaga/aioaquarea/issues/44
-* Pinned issue on this repo: https://github.com/cjaliaga/home-assistant-aquarea/issues/105

 ## Features
 * Climate entity per device zone that allows you to control the operation mode, read the current temperature of the water in the device/zone and (if the zone supports it), change the target temperature.